-- B. The Chapter Board, standing committees, special committees, and subcommittees of the Chapter Board, shall have the option to conduct its business by conventional or electronic means including in person, or by teleconference, video conference, or other appropriate means or electronic communications media, provided that all members have simultaneous access to the information and/or debate through one or more of the means listed.
-Each member shall seek recognition from the chair before beginning to speak, each member shall identify himself or herself prior to speaking, and the minutes of the conference meeting shall be approved by the Chapter Board at the next in-person meeting.
+- B. The Chapter Board, standing committees, special committees, and subcommittees of the Chapter Board, shall have the option to conduct its business by conventional or electronic means including in person, or by teleconference, video conference, or other appropriate means of electronic communications media, provided that all members have simultaneous access to the information and/or debate through one or more of the means listed.
+Each member shall seek recognition from the chair before beginning to speak, each member shall identify himself or herself before speaking, and the minutes of the conference meeting shall be approved by the Chapter Board at the next meeting.
 In the case of an electronic meeting, it must be arranged at least forty-eight (48) hours in advance of the electronic meeting, and a start and stop time/date shall be established for the electronic meeting.

 - C. Special Meetings of the Chapter Board may be called at any time by the President or any five (5) members of the Chapter Board and shall be conducted in accordance with the means specified in Article VI Section 7B.
 The purpose of the meeting shall be stated in the call.
 Any correspondence or electronic transmissions will be considered a Special Meeting, as appropriate, and copies of all e-mails or other electronic documentation will be included as Chapter Board minutes by the Recording Secretary.

 Notice of Chapter Board meetings shall be given to each Chapter Board member not less than forty-eight (48) hours for Special Meetings and not less than seven (7) days for all other meetings in advance of the meeting by any method deemed necessary or as the Chapter Board may otherwise direct.